-a Perpendicular. b Horizontal.
+a Perpendicular; b Horizontal.

-show their edges towards us, others their broader sides, and others are broken off at various distances, the fragments standing up from the floor, or depending from the roof, like stalactites and stalagmites in a cavern.
+You see a number of thin horizontal tiers or stages, perfectly parallel and equi-distant, about one-fortieth of an inch apart, rising above each other like the floors of an edifice.
+These are connected together by an infinite multitude of thin pillars of crystal, or rather leaves, some of which show their edges towards us, others their broader sides, and others are broken off at various distances, the fragments standing up from the floor, or depending from the roof, like stalactites and stalagmites in a cavern.1